-At Whites, we require a deposit of one months rent plus £200 on managed properties.
+At Whites, we require a tenancy deposit equivalent to five weeks rent.
 Whites hold this in a separate bonded account.
 Interest earned will be retained by Whites Lettings to reimburse the costs involved in managing and paying for membership of the Tenancy Dispute Service, and maintaining a bonded client account.
 The deposit is for any damage caused by the Tenant, or unfair wear and tear, or non payment of rent.

 Whites are members of “The Dispute Service”.
 Where there is no dispute at the end of the tenancy, the deposit will be returned promptly.
 Where there is a dispute about the deposit then the matter will be referred to “The Dispute Service”.
 They may require the deposit either in its entirety or part of to be transferred to them for adjudication.